csongorszasz/live-identity-verifier/README.md

 their face and their identity card photo, and validating the text content of the identity card.

 ## Architecture
-Microservices, orchastrated with Docker Compose.
+Microservices, orchestrated with Docker Compose.

 ## Tech stack
 - Backend: Python, WebRTC, OpenCV, dlib, EasyOCR